ungoodblog/ungoodblog.github.io/_posts/2020-05-26-Fuzzing-Like-A-Caveman-3.md

 ---
 layout: single
-title: "Fuzzing Like A Caveman 3: Understanding Why Code Coverage Matters, Maybe?"
+title: "Fuzzing Like A Caveman 3: Trying to Somewhat Understand The Importance Code Coverage"
 date: 2020-05-26
 classes: wide
 header: